 Sintra Surf School is a dedicated company combining travelling, surfing, and bodyboarding.
 Sintra Surf encourage you to try out both wave crafts and let YOU decide which one you enjoy the most.
-Their staff are highly qualified surf/bodyboard coaches and lifeguard trained so you will be in the safest and most experienced hands at all times.
+Their staff are highly qualified surf/bodyboard coaches and lifeguard training so you will be in the safest and most experienced hands at all times.

 Azenhas do Mar, Portugal.